Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 This project was inspired by a lecture where I — and many of my classmates — were disengaged.
 I started wondering: *Could learning feel more like a game?*

 After experimenting with platforms like Kahoot!, Duolingo, and FoldIt, I built a custom gamified course on Moodle LMS hosted on an Azure VM.
 I split a usability engineering course into six modules: four gamified and two non-gamified.
-Participants engaged with the platform and submitted their feedback through a structured questionnaire.
+I create multiple-choice and short-answer questions using the 'Aiken' and 'GIFT' question format in Moodle respectively.
+Participants engaged with the platform and submitted their feedback (both quantitative and qualitative) through a structured questionnaire, devlivered through a Microsoft form link.
 ############################
 ## 📸 Platform Preview